nuveo/frontend-test/README.md

 - Tests
 - Programming good practices
 - BEM Css
+- We don't have design files, surprise us!

 ### “A user interface is like a joke.
 If you have to explain it, it's not that good”. — Martin Leblanc.
 ## Have fun! ;D